Subodh-04/Quiz-App/README.md

    # In the frontend directory
    npm run dev

-5.**Access the application:**
+5. **Access the application:**
    Open your browser and navigate to http://localhost:3000 for the frontend and http://localhost:5000 for the backend API.

-Usage
+# Usage
 Register as a new user.
 Login with your credentials.
 Take a quiz and see your score in real-time.

-Contributing
+# Contributing
 If you want to contribute to this project, please follow these steps:

 Fork the repository